hackages/hj-intro-graphql/README.md

 Go to [http://localhost:4000/](http://localhost:4000/), you should get a playground where you can type your query/mutation on the left side and see the result on the right side.

-If everything is working correctly, you should be able to execute à `hello` query:
+If everything is working correctly, you should be able to execute a `hello` query:

 ```graphql
 query helloWorld {